 Way back when it made sense for geotechnical firms to expand their specialized work to include Special Inspections.
 Validation and verification of soil assumptions at the start of a construction project went hand-in-hand with validation and verification of materials and processes throughout the project.

 But over the years, aggressive cost-control efforts have tempted some builders to break up inspection work and award it to multiple contractors based mainly on low bids.
 It’s a penny-pinching system that quietly skips over the real-world value of sticking with a single, knowledgeable inspections partner.

-“Experienced builders have already learned that dividing inspections work up among low bidders can backfire,” says AOG General Manager Blake Bennett.
+“Experienced builders have already learned that dividing inspections work up among low bidders can backfire,” says AOG Business Director Blake Bennett.
 “They look beyond budgeting software outputs to find a single, geotechnical and Special Inspections partner they can collaborate with from start to finish.
 It just makes sense and works better in a way you can’t see on a spreadsheet.
 A single partner is always going to be more responsive and more invested.”